bamless/pulsar/README.md

 Assigning to supposedly constant name PI
 ```

+## IDE Integration

+Pulsar has been integrated in Visual Studio Code, you can download the extension from [here](https://marketplace.visualstudio.com/items?itemName=bamless.vsc-jstar-extension&utm_source=VSCode.pro&utm_campaign=AhmadAwais)

 ## How to use

 Pulsar doesn't have any dependency (aside from the obvious one of **J\***) so using it is as simple